sdavidenko/cluster_select/README.md

 5) make alias in you bashrc ` echo "alias k8s_select='.  profilek8s' " >> ~/.bashrc`

 reopen bash or invoke new bash with 'bash' in terminal

+usage:  `k8s_select profile_name`